Using Retail Analytics & Top Retail Metrics to Drive Sales

 - Streamlining checkout: Shoppers abandon carts when there are too many steps to take—or too much information to type—during checkout.
 Make it easier for customers to complete a sale by offering guest checkout and easy payment options like Apple Pay and PayPal.

-Sell-through rate (or STR) is the percentage of an individual product sold during a certain time frame.
+Sell-through rate (STR) is the percentage of an individual product sold during a certain timeframe.
 It looks at how many of a particular item you started with and how many are left at the end.
 To calculate sell-through rate, divide the number of products sold by the beginning inventory on-hand.

 For example, if you bought 100 copies of a specific book to sell in your store and after one month 40 of those books had sold, your sell-through rate would be 40%.